 -

 Plan: deploy a site-to-site VPN between the central data center and two regional control centers. provide per-user VPN access for technicians with MFA. implement role-based access to dashboards and data streams. enable a kill switch and DNS leak protection.
-Is windscribe vpn safe to use for privacy, streaming, and security in 2025
+Is edge better than google for privacy, speed, and extensions?
+A complete comparison of Edge vs Google Chrome in 2026

 -